OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 `/meta` is the base URI for all meta-data documents.
 Each resource has exactly one meta-data document and it is used to help accomplish tasks such as:

-  - Storing user defined meta-data
+  - Storing user defined meta-data about a resource
   - Resource sharing
   - Resource synchronization between clouds and applications

 `/meta` documents share the id of the associated resource and have an authoritative URI of `/meta/{resourceId}`.
-However, the `/meta` document can also be accessed via the top-level `_meta` key of a resource.
+However, the `/meta` document can also be accessed via the top-level `_meta` key of a resource since all resources contain a versioned link to their meta documents..

 ### Meta Documents Are Basically Resources

 `/meta` documents are basically resources.
 They behave identically to resources, with the single exception that `/meta` documents do not have `/meta` documents themselves and therefore also do not have the requirement of a top level `_meta` key.
+For this reason, they do not have an _id property, but rather _metaid which is functionally equivalent.

 ## Reserved and Required Keys